Course Outline

 Details of early feedback on progress

 A formative exam will take place in week 4 covering the first 3 weeks of learning material of the course, this early assessment item will prepare students to the mid-term exam.
-In addition, in weeks 5-7 of the semester students will be provided additional information on the laboratory report writing.
+In addition, in weeks 5-7 of the trimester students will be provided additional information on the laboratory report writing.

 Assessment tasks